The

 charged by our society with both preserving and investigating the material record of our past.

-which takes New York State, its natural and cultural heritage, as its
+It is the only such institution which takes New York State, its natural and cultural heritage, as its

 mandate. http://www.nysm . nysed.gov/